unumotors/kernel-module-imx-pwm-led/README.md

-The module supports pre-loading of 'fades' (a buffer of PWM duty-cycle samples) and 'cues' (a list of actions to perform on one or more PWM channels), that can then be triggered quickly later using `ioctl`.
+The module supports pre-loading of 'fades' (a buffer of PWM duty-cycle samples) and 'cues' (a list of actions to perform on one or more PWM channels), that can then be quickly triggered later using `ioctl`.

 Much of this code is adapted from the [imx-pwm-audio](https://github.com/Glowforge/kernel-module-imx-pwm-audio/) module from Glowforge and the [meta-openglow](https://github.com/ScottW514/meta-openglow) kernel patches from OpenGlow.
-The [i.MX SDMA assembler](http://billauer.co.il/blog/2011/10/imx-sdma-howto-assembler-linux/) from Eli Billauer was also used.
+The [i.MX SDMA assembler](http://billauer.co.il/blog/2011/10/imx-sdma-howto-assembler-linux/) from Eli Billauer, and [hints](https://community.nxp.com/thread/356855) from TomE for working round a hardware issue in the i.MX were also used.

 ## Quick-Start Guide
 Using [ioctl](https://github.com/jerome-pouiller/ioctl/):